bhyvex/cloudly/README.md

 Cloudly
 =======

-Project Cloudly a software to control your Cloud Services (both public and private ones).
+Project Cloudly a software to control your servers (both public and private ones).
-It saves you money and energies by taking away most of the usual cloud complexities allowing you to focus on control and better use of your infrastructure.
+It saves you money and energies by taking away most of the usual servers' monitoring complexities allowing you to focus on control and better use of your infrastructure.

-Cloudly also comes with more than 100+ ready to use professionally configured software packages and allows you to deploy these quickly on bare metal, virtual machines, or in the cloud.
+Cloudly also comes with more than 100+ ready to use professionally configured cloud software packages and allows you to deploy these quickly in the cloud.

 Installation Instructions